 NOTE: To add Advanced zyLabs your zyBook must have zyLabs enabled.
-If you'd like to enable (or are unsure if zyLabs is already enabled), contact your Account Executive.
+If you'd like to enable (or are unsure if zyLabs are already enabled), contact your Account Executive.

 Jump to: